Mikerniker/100_Days_of_Python/README.md

 Hello,

-This is a repository of my final projects for Angela Yu's 100 Days of Code: The Complete Python Pro Bootcamp for 2023.
-I am currently on Day 97 and slowly putting the finished projects into Github for my reference.
-This repository is still a work in progress, thank you for visiting!
+This repository contains my final projects from Angela Yu’s 100 Days of Code: The Complete Python Pro Bootcamp (2023–2026).

+It took me longer than expected to complete this journey, as I balanced life along the way: exploring UI design, learning a bit of JavaScript, joining Solana and Algorand bootcamps, taking additional Python courses, diving into AI, spending time with family, and navigating a few setbacks.

+I still have a lot to review, and there are times I forget things or feel like I’m still a begginner.
+But coming from zero programming knowledge to now being a bit more comfortable with coding is something I’m genuinely proud of.

+Despite the detours, I stayed committed and saw it through to the end.
+I’m looking forward to continuing to learn, revisit what I’ve studied, and grow alongside the ever-evolving tech space.

+Thank you for visiting!

 ## Beginner
 **Day 1 Project: [Band Name Generator](https://github.com/Mikerniker/100_Days_of_Python/tree/main/Day01)**